SummonerSkies/Prevent-Ireland/README.md

 I successfully created a page and a general look that is quite nice, and laid out the goals of the site clearly.

 ### Challenges
-I overscoped myself, and could have kept things much more simple.
-I did not achieve all the goals of providing information.
+- I overscoped myself, and could have kept things much more simple.
+- I did not achieve all the goals of providing information.

-I did not leave myself enough time to do a WGAC check.
+- I did not leave myself enough time to do aappropriate WGAC check.

-I did not budget my time well, and spent too long on wireframing, and looking for information over creating the page to include what it needed in full.
+- I did not budget my time well, and spent too long on wireframing and looking for information.

 I learned a lot about timekeeping and prioritization from this project.

 ### Final Thoughts
 Provide any additional insights gained during the project and thoughts on the overall process.
 **Guidance:** Begin drafting reflections during Phase 1 and update throughout the project.
 Finalize this section after Phase 4.
 Highlight successes and challenges, particularly regarding the use of AI tools, and provide overall insights into the project.

-## Code And Credit Attribution
+## Credits and Attribution

+### Collaborators
 - Coding partner: Brian Murphy
 - PREVENT study partner: William Waldron-Hayden

+### Code

+### Images
-- Logo: <a href="https://www.vecteezy.com/vector-art/552197-celtic-knot-heart-vector-illustration">Celtic Knot Heart vector</a> by Brian Goff<br>
+- Logo: <a href="https://www.vecteezy.com/vector-art/552197-celtic-knot-heart-vector-illustration" target="_blank">Celtic Knot Heart vector</a> by Brian Goff<br>
-(<a href="https://www.vecteezy.com/free-vector/tied">Tied Vectors by Vecteezy</a>)
+(<a href="https://www.vecteezy.com/free-vector/tied" target="_blank">Tied Vectors by Vecteezy</a>)
+- (<a href="https://www.pexels.com" target="_blank">Pexels</a>) - Hero and insert images
+- (<a href="https://www.fontawesome.com" target="_blank">Font Awesome</a>) - media icons

 ## Future Improvements
 Briefly discuss potential future improvements or features that could be added to the project.